Rapptz/discord.py/docs/api.rst

     .. attribute:: avatar

-        The avatar hash of a member.
+        The avatar of a member.

         See also :attr:`User.avatar`.

-        :type: :class:`str`
+        :type: :class:`Asset`

     .. attribute:: slowmode_delay